intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 and enforcement of layer boundaries based on encryption supports selected exposure to those entities that are addressed by a function on a certain layer.
 A clear separation supports innovation and also enables new opportunities for collaborative functions.
-RFC8558 describes path signals as messages to or from on-path elements.
+RFC 8558 describes path signals as messages to or from on-path elements.
 This document states principles for designing mechanisms that use or provide path signals and calls for actions on specific valuable cases.